-- Submit Monthly Request for expended funds by the 15th of each month for reimbursement. - Funds are to be expended within the 12 month contract period. - All funded non-profits must submit a year end report.
+- Submit Monthly Request for expended funds by the 15th of each month for reimbursement. - Funds are to be expended within the 12 month contract period. - All funded non-profits will be required to submit quarterly beneficiary data reports. - A cumulative final report will be required at the end of the funding year.